sethmanheim/event-hubs-dotnet-importfromweb/README.md

 ```
 Replace [event hub name] with the name of the event hub that you created.

 * The **XML to JSON conversion flag**.
 If your data source sends you JSON formatted data, you are fine and do not need to change anything.
-On the other hand, if it sends you XML rather than JSON, you need the application to convert the XML into JSON before sending it to your event Hub.
+On the other hand, if it sends you XML, and you leave sendJSON as false, the output will be XML.
+If you change sendJSON to true, it will send JSON regardless of input format.
 Find the line that says
 ```
 <add key="SendJson" value="false" />
 ```